Need help or further clarification? Here's a list of helpful articles and answers for frequently asked questions.

 What are my responsibilities while participating in the program?

-Depending on the program you choose, you will spend between 25 and 35 hours each week playing with, accompanying, and teaching the child or children of your host family.
+Depending on whether you’re an Explorer or a Mentor, you will spend between 25 and 35 hours each week playing with, accompanying, and teaching the child or children of your host family.
 Host families hope to give their children an educational advantage by exposing them to the English language and American culture from an early age.
-You’re a combination of a big sibling and an au pair.
-This is a bit different if you wish to apply for our Horizon Teacher program Learn more about your responsibilities in Horizon Teacher program
+You’ll be a combination of a big sibling and an au pair.
+The responsibilities of a Horizon Teacher are different from those of an Explorer or Mentor, and more like a standard English teacher.
+Learn more about your responsibilities in Horizon Teacher program

 Can I talk to people who are in or have completed the program?

 Absolutely!
-Just let us know and we’ll put you in contact with someone who is in or has completed the program!
+Just let us know and we’ll put you in contact with someone who is in or has completed one of our HCE programs to learn more from firsthand experience and see whether HCE is right for you.

 How do I apply?

 You can apply online here.
-Simply go trough our application process and we'll review it and reply within two business days.
+Simply fill out and submit an application, and we’ll review it and reply within two business days.

 Once we receive your application, we create a profile for you and show it to prospective host families.
-When we find a possible match, we connect you via email and Skype to help you decide whether you think you'll make a good fit.
+When we find a possible match, we connect you via email and Skype to help you get to know each other decide whether you think you’ll make a good fit.

-Altogether, our application takes about 6-8 weeks or less from submitting your application to booking your plane ticket if you already have a passport.
-Make sure to consult our application flowchart and complete all documentation in a timely manner.
+The application takes about 6-8 weeks or less from submitting your application to booking your plane ticket.
+Make sure to consult our application flowchart, complete all documentation in a timely manner, and have a valid passport to help expedite the process.

 How do I apply for a visa?

-The application process varies by country, so consult your nearest Chinese consulate (USA, Canada) for more information.
+The application process varies by country, so consult your nearest Chinese consulate if you live in the United States or Canada for more information.
 In general, you will be required to submit an application form along with your passport and our letters of invitation.
 The processing takes about one to two weeks.

 I don’t speak Chinese!
 How do I talk to my host family?

-Can I take some time off to travel to other Asian countries?
+Will I have time off to travel to other Asian countries?

 What should I bring to China?

-Aside from your own personal belongings, you'll be able to find everything you need for daily life in China.
-It's recommended to bring some small gifts representative of your home country to your host family.
+Aside from your own personal belongings, you’ll be able to find everything you need for daily life in China.
+To start your relationship off with a smile, we recommend bringing some small gifts representative of your home country to your host family.

 What will my living situation be like?

 All HCE host families are required to provide their students with their own room and bathroom.
-In general, our families are upper class and live in high-quality accommodations.
+In general, our families are upper class and live in high-quality accommodations in nice areas of their cities.

 Will I have insurance in China?

-HCE provides health and travel insurance to all students staying in China for over 3 months.
+HCE provides health and travel insurance to all participants staying in China for over 3 months.
 HCE Explorer students are responsible for their own insurance.

 How do I get a subway pass or SIM card?

-Our local assistants will help you get settled in your first few weeks in China.
-We will help you sort out anything you think you need during your stay from a cellphone to a bank account if you would like.
+Our local assistants will help you get settled during your first few weeks in China.
+We will help you sort out anything you need during your stay, including cell phones, bank accounts and subway passes.

 My host family and I do not get along.
 Am I stuck?

-We recommend open and honest communication and dialogue in the face of conflict, especially in the beginning when you are settling into your new life.
-But if you find that you and your host family are truly incompatible, we will work with you to find a new family.
+We recommend open and honest communication to resolve conflicts, especially in the beginning when you’re still adjusting to your new life.
+But if you find that you and your host family are truly incompatible, we’ll work with you to find a new family.